predis/predis/README.md

 ### Pipelining multiple commands to multiple instances of Redis with client-side sharding ###

-Pipelining helps with performances when there is the need to issue many commands to a server in one go.
+Pipelining helps with performances when there is the need to send many commands to a server in one go.
 Furthermore, pipelining works transparently even on aggregated connections.
-Predis, in fact, supports client-side sharding of data using consistent-hashing on keys and clustered connections are supported natively by the client class.
+To achieve this, Predis supports client-side sharding using consistent-hashing on keys while clustered connections are supported natively by the client class.

 ``` php
 <?php